Introduction

 and use it to justify their results,” creating feedback loops that foreclose appeal

-2006, 5).
+Lessig 2006, 5].
 When the rules are baked into the system they cannot be challenged.
 Compare

-this to Volleyball, which codes no prohibition on where players may or may not move
+Volleyball, which codes no prohibition on where players may or may not move during the course

-sides of the net, and even outside of the visible area on the television screen if
+net, and even outside of the visible area on the television screen if they wish.

 This “breaks” the game, of course.
 Players can probe the edges of the machine logic,